On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

-Here, we present our problem in a more modern language, where the construction of $\Kcal_0(\Ccal\saq)$ presents the geometrical relations in the same way as algebraic K-theory and Grothendieck rings (see~\cite[p.~268]{Cartier86} and~\cite{Zakharevich16}).
+Here, we present our problem in a more modern language, where the construction of $\Kcal_0(\Ccal\saq)$ encodes the geometrical relations in the same way as in algebraic K-theory and Grothendieck rings theory (e.g.~\cite[p.~268]{Cartier86} and~\cite{Zakharevich16}).

 There exist a recent cutting-and-pasting problem in the setting of the Grothendieck ring of complex varieties $\Kcal_0(\text{Var}_\CC)$, which is a ring generated by classes $[X]$ of complex varieties modulo isomorphisms, subtractions $[X\setminus F]=[X]-[F]$ by closed subsets $F\subset X$ and the product relation.
-This problem is known as the \emph{Larsen-Lunts Conjecture}~\cite{LarsenLunts14}, which asks whether an equality of classes $[X]=[Y]$ implies that $X$ and $Y$ admit a decomposition into isomorphic locally closed subvarieties.
-This was proved to be true for $\dim X\leq1$~\cite{LiuSebag10}, but false in general~\cite{Borisov18} as a consequence of the existence of zero divisors in $\Kcal_0(\text{Var}_\CC)$. \\
+This problem is known as the \emph{Larsen-Lunts Conjecture}: an equality of classes $[X]=[Y]$ implies that $X$ and $Y$ admit a decomposition into isomorphic locally closed subvarieties, see~\cite{LarsenLunts14}.
+This was proved to be true when $\dim X\leq1$ in~\cite{LiuSebag10}, but it turns out to be false in general as a consequence of the existence of zero divisors in $\Kcal_0(\text{Var}_\CC)$, see e.g.~\cite{Borisov18}.

-\begin{rem}~ \begin{enumerate} \item Following Cartier's presentation of Dehn's invariant, it would be interesting to look for a similar invariant based on $\Kcal_0(\Ccal\saq)$.
-Also, it is natural to ask if $\Kcal_0(\Ccal\saq)$ is a domain, i.e. if it contains zero divisors as $\Kcal_0(\text{Var}_\CC)$, even if intuitively this should not be the case.
+\begin{rem} ~ \begin{enumerate} \item Following Cartier's presentation of Dehn's invariant, it would be interesting to construct a similar invariant for $\Kcal_0(\Ccal\saq)$.
+A natural question that arises is whether the ring $\Kcal_0(\Ccal\saq)$ is a domain, i.e. if it contains zero divisors as $\Kcal_0(\text{Var}_\CC)$ does, even if intuitively this should not be the case.

-\item Giving an affirmative answer to the geometric Kontsevich-Zagier problem implies in fact to prove the Kontsevich-Zagier period conjecture.
-A negative answer will be also interesting, in order to determine possible obstructions.

-\item The study of the \emph{flattering relation} and trivializations by fibration is central in the characterization of ``minimal'' representations of compact semi-algebraic sets in $\Kcal_0(\Ccal\saq)$.
-This problem will play a fundamental role in future works concerning \emph{degree theory and transcendence of periods}.
+\item The study of the \emph{flattering relation} and trivialization by fibrations with fiber $I$ is central in the characterization of ``minimal'' representations of compact semi-algebraic sets in $\Kcal_0(\Ccal\saq)$, i.e. given $[K]$ then to find the minimal $d_0\geq1$ such that one can express $[K]=[\widetilde{K}]$ for some $\widetilde{K}\in\Ccal\saq^{d_0}$.
+This problem will play a fundamental role in future works concerning \emph{degree theory and transcendence of periods}, see~\cite{CVS16_2}.

 \item It is worth noticing that the general problem of classifying $\RR$-semi-algebraic sets up to $\RR$-semi-algebraic volume-preserving bijections modulo lower-dimensional sets was already considered by A.~Blass and S.~Schanuel in~\cite[p.~3]{BlassSchanuel} as an intractable problem. \end{enumerate} \end{rem}